Efimovian states of three charged particles: Three-dimensional Coulomb potential

-Here the scaling exponent $s_L$ depends on the mass ratio, angular momentum, and dimensionality, whereas the prefactor $\kappa_L^*\sim a_0^{-1}$ defined up to multiplicative factors of $e^{\pi/s_L}$ can be determined by computing the binding energies with the full effective interaction for an arbitrary $R$~\cite{Scott:2006}.
-Needless to say, when the two heavy particles are identical bosons (fermions), $M_1=M_2$ and only even (odd) $L$ are allowed.
+Here the scaling exponent $s_L$ depends on the dimensionality, the mass ratio, and the angular momentum, whereas the prefactor $\kappa_L^*\sim a_0^{-1}$ defined up to multiplicative factors of $e^{\pi/s_L}$ can be determined by computing the binding energies with the full effective interaction for an arbitrary $R$~\cite{Bates:1968,Madsen:1971}.

+Each sequence emergent for $L$ satisfying $|L+(d-2)/2|<\sqrt{3(d+1)M/2m}$ is twofold degenerate except for possible degeneracies due to magnetic and spin quantum numbers.
+This is because the light atom can be localized around either $\R_1$ or $\R_2$ and the exchange energy splitting between gerade and ungerade orbitals is exponentially small.
+On the other hand, when the two heavy particles are identical bosons or fermions with $M_1=M_2$, each sequence becomes nondegenerate because only gerade or ungerade orbital is allowed depending on the parity of $L$.
+We also note that all the results presented so far hold even in the case where the one heavy particle at $\R_2$ has the opposite charge of $-q$ provided that $\<\hat\R\cdot\r\>=-3(d+1)a_0/4$ is chosen.
+In this case, each sequence is nondegenerate.

-The resulting infinite sequence of loosely bound states obeying discrete scale invariance constitutes our ``Efimovian states'' of three charged particles.
-It should be remarked that they are actually embedded in the continuum consisting of the hydrogenlike atom in its ground state and the unbound heavy particle with their total energy greater than $\E_{n=1}$.
-Therefore, the Efimovian states beyond the Born-Oppenheimer approximation are to be realized as quasibound states, which are similar to four-body Efimov states~\cite{Deltuva:2013} and atomic collapse states~\cite{Shytov:2007,Wang:2013}.
+The resulting infinite sequence of loosely bound states obeying discrete scale invariance constitutes our Efimovian states of three charged particles.
+It should be remarked that they actually emerge above the first dissociation threshold at $\E_{n=1}$ corresponding to the hydrogenlike atom in its ground state and the unbound heavy particle.
+Therefore, the Efimovian states beyond the Born-Oppenheimer approximation are to be realized as quasibound states embedded in the continuum, which are similar to four-body Efimov states~\cite{Hammer:2007,Stecher:2009} and atomic collapse states~\cite{Shytov:2007,Wang:2013}.
 Because the Born-Oppenheimer approximation is supposed to be valid for a sufficiently large mass ratio, we expect that the Efimovian states have small widths and are thus observable as sharp resonances.
 In fact, the width to binding energy ratio of Efimov states was found to be exponentially small as $\Gamma_N/E_N\sim e^{-\#\sqrt{M/m}}$, as well as being independent of $N$ so as to keep the discrete scale invariance intact~\cite{Pen'kov:1999}.